Kloudless/meeting-scheduler/README.md

 ```
 npm run vue-devtools
 ```
-If you encounter issues when inspecting components, try to click the refresh button on the top right.
+If you encounter issues while inspecting components, try clicking the refresh button on the top right.

 When launching the dev server, the `setup.scheduleUrl` will be